frostming/pdm-packer/README.md

 ## Requirements

-pdm-packer requires Python >=3.7
+pdm-packer works with Python >=3.9 and PDM >=2.19

 ## Installation

-On PDM 1.6.4+, you can install the plugin directly by:
+You can install the plugin directly by:

 ```bash
 $ pdm plugin add pdm-packer